Contributing Gear Writer

 Cons: Clamshell zippers restricted by elastic, Tight bottle pocket, No hang loop

 For those who like a light kit, the Timbuk2 Authority Laptop Backpack Deluxe is a contender.
-Its narrow profile makes it it easy to carry, sling, or stow pretty much anywhere.
+Its narrow profile makes it easy to carry, sling, or stow pretty much anywhere.
 And the minimalistic pocket layout prioritizes packing the essentials instead of just tossing it all in.
-The Authority provides confidence with a heavily-padded laptop pocket big enough for a 17” unit.
+The Authority provides confidence with a heavily padded laptop pocket big enough for a 17” unit.

 We specifically appreciate the stripped-down pocket array.
-Main compartments are big enough for a light jacket and a couple larger items like books or an outfit for a weekend.
+The main compartments are big enough for a light jacket and a couple of larger items like books or an outfit for a weekend.
 The laptop pocket is exactly that; no extra sleeves or zippers.
-Elsewhere, there’s a smaller sleeve for a tablet or notebook, two tight front pockets and a modest water bottle pocket.
+Elsewhere, there’s a smaller sleeve for a tablet or notebook, two tight front pockets, and a modest water bottle pocket.
 We like the discreet, horizontal-zipped front pocket, which makes a nice stash spot for small items.

 Comfort is a proven strong point.
-The back panel with gridded padding and a deep center channel stay cool and prevent sticky-shirt syndrome.
+The back panel with gridded padding and a deep center channel stays cool and prevents sticky-shirt syndrome.
 Elastic stays for extra shoulder strap material keep the appearance neat and tidy.
 Helpful extras include a roller bag strap, a bathtub-style base that proved durable, and compression straps with parachute buckles.
 For us, the straps maintain the Authority’s svelte profile as we transition between day and weekend use.
-Situated on the bottom of the pack, the buckles for stashing a jacket/similar item seem like a bold move, but didn’t create problems during testing.
+Situated on the bottom of the pack, the buckles for stashing a jacket/similar item seem like a bold move but didn’t create problems during testing.

 Drawbacks include the lack of a hang loop and the clamshell main compartment opening — because it doesn’t fully unzip as a clamshell.
 Instead, elastic gussets restrict it.
 Also, the bottle pocket is tight (there’s no way you’re getting a Nalgene in it).
 Overall, the Authority performs strongly as a secondary backpack, an option for short trips, or for commuters with organized, minimalistic preferences.